Nobert-Muma/python-p3-intro-to-sqlalchemy/README.md

 That being said, SQLAlchemy is a _very_ powerful library, and we will only cover a small fraction of its capabilities in this curriculum.
-There are many fantastic resources available to you for free online or through Flatiron.
+There are many fantastic resources available to you for free online or through Flatiron that will allow you to continue to learn all about SQLAlchemy as you proceed through your career.

 ***